ramGit22/damm-v2/README.md

-# Meteora Constant product AMM (damm v2)
+# Meteora Constant Product AMM (DAMM v2)

-MCPA is a branch new AMM program of Meteora, that includes almost features from dynamic-amm v1 with new features:
+MCPA is a brand new AMM program of Meteora that includes almost all features from dynamic-amm v1 with new features:
-- Fix hot account issue from dynamic-amm v1, each pool include a set of unique accounts for swap instruction (no shared accounts between 2 pools)
+- Fixed hot account issue from dynamic-amm v1, each pool includes a set of unique accounts for swap instruction (no shared accounts between 2 pools)
-- Support token2022.
-All token2022 with metadata pointer and transfer fee extensions are supported permissionless.
+- Support for token2022.
+All token2022 with metadata pointer and transfer fee extensions are supported permissionlessly.
 Token mints with other extensions can be whitelisted by Meteora's admin
-- Fee is not compound on LP, that allows us to implement many cool fetaures like: collect fee only in one token (aka SOL), position NFT, create permanent lock for position but still can claim fee.
+- Fee is not compounded on LP, which allows us to implement many cool features like: collecting fee only in one token (aka SOL), position NFT, creating permanent lock for position but still being able to claim fee
-- Support base fee scheduler and dynamic fee.
-In fee scheduler we support 2 modes: linear or exponential, while dyanamic fee based on volatity when user trade with the pool.
+- Support for base fee scheduler and dynamic fee.
+In fee scheduler we support 2 modes: linear or exponential, while dynamic fee is based on volatility when users trade with the pool
-- Support a minimal version of concentrated liquidity, while the pool is constant-product, but it has a price range, that allows liquidity is more ceoncetrated, hence bringing more volume to pool.
+- Support for a minimal version of concentrated liquidity, where the pool is constant-product but has a price range, allowing liquidity to be more concentrated, hence bringing more volume to pool

 ## Endpoints
 ### Admin